 The lower side of the wings has a bright orange color with black spots.
 The margins also have reddish stripes.
 The major habitats include dry slopes and rocky outcrops.

 As the name suggests, these are the king of all butterflies.
 Monarch butterflies are the most beautiful of all the species.
 Their distinctive color combination makes them easy to identify.

 The stunning color combination includes black, orange, and white.
-The markings also have vibrant colors.
+The markings also have vibrant colors are a warning to predators because they are toxic.
 The black veins and white dots also add more flare to the overall appearance.